-When Mark Panely first decided to build his company Journey Food and Beverage Co. in the early ’90s, he began developing his idea with just that – a “journey” around the world on his bicycle for one year.
-From his travels, Panely devised an idea for an all-natural healthy soft drink that would be filled with bursting flavors and would have both an energetic label and a message that consumers could embrace.
+Before you read on, check out our introduction to this series, An Insider’s Guide to the Beverage Industry.
+In the early ’90s, Mark Panely decided to launch his company, Journey Food and Beverage Co.
+He began his “journey” with a year-long trip around the world on a bicycle.
+From his travels, Panely devised an idea for an all-natural, healthy soft drink that would be bursting with flavor, an energetic label, and a message that consumers could embrace.

-Following the development of two distinct product lines, Journey Food and Beverage Co. was unable to maintain its business model and partnerships and eventually shut down completely.
-Considering Flavorman was new to the beverage industry at the time, working with Panely and his company was an important lesson in consistent production and sustainable relationships.
-Journey Food and Beverage Co. success and failure can teach us that an idea in itself is not enough to guarantee the success of a company and its products.
+Unfortunately, following the development of two distinct product lines, Journey Food and Beverage Co. was unable to maintain its business model and partnerships, eventually shutting down completely.
+Considering Flavorman was new to the beverage industry at the time, working with Panely and his company was an important lesson in consistency and sustainable relationships.
+Journey Food and Beverage Co.’s success and failure can teach us that an idea in itself is not enough to guarantee the success of a company and its products.
+Flavorman CEO Dave Dafoe shares his insights:

 Why did Journey Food and Beverage Co. come to Flavorman?